top of page

 LED security lighting is proposed along driveways.
 Additionally, fences, gates and barriers will have an industrial appearance,” according to the application.

-Existing driveways to the site will be maintained and improved, according to the application, which also proposes to use the overgrown Spring Street driveway for gate-controlled access for residents only.
+Existing driveways to the site will be maintained and improved, according to the application.

 A traffic report from Hesketh estimates that, based on currently anticipated uses, a fully developed site would generate an estimated 5,719 daily trips during the week, with 280 during the morning peak hour and 495 during the afternoon peak hour.
 Saturday daily trips are estimated at 5,398 for a fully developed site.